CAMFT California Association Marriage Family Therapist

 Part Two of Inside a COPE Group introduces the skills needed for resolution of these high conflict scenarios.
 We will explain and discuss the issues of loyalty binds, new partners, absent co-parents, putting the child in the middle and self-esteem loss during divorce.

-santa rosa separation divorce marriage couplesback to Shonnie Brown
+santa rosa separation and divorce support groupback to Shonnie Brown